-Com Hem provides residential subscribers with the ability to subscribe for one of the following five tiers of digital television channels and the option to include premium channel packages in their subscription.
-Residential subscribers are required to have a subscription for service in connection with a CI-module or STB and a smart card before they can receive programming.
-Subscribers pay for a CI-module or STB at the start of their subscription, the price of which varies according to the particular subscription and promotion.
+Com Hem provides residential subscribers with the ability to subscribe for one of the following four tiers of digital television packages and the option to include premium channel packages in their subscription.
+Residential subscribers are required to have a subscription for service in connection with a CI-module or STB.
+Com Hem's TiVo-To-Go application offers subscribers to view television channels on platforms such as tablets, smart phones and computers.
+Subscribers choosing a TiVo STB have the ability to search content from other applications such as YouTube, Netflix and Cirkus.

-- Small: The small tier is the smallest digital pay television service, which provides subscribers with access to ten television channels, including two HD channels.
-The small tier provides subscribers with the opportunity to subscribe to other premium subscription services.
-The small tier also provides subscribers that have an on-demand STB with access to VoD services.
-Since the beginning of the first quarter of 2012, the small tier is no longer offered directly to new customers.
-However, the small tier can still be obtained under certain landlord framework agreements. - Medium 8 Favorites: The medium tier gives subscribers the freedom to design their own package through a highly successful "Favorite" concept.
-In addition to the ten channels received under the small tier, subscribers may select eight favorite channels from a list of approximately 100 available digital channels, including HD channels.
-"Play services" are available for certain channels and require an on-demand STB.
+- TiVo Bas: The TiVo Bas tier is the smallest digital pay television service, which provides subscribers with access to 19 television channels, including two HD channels and six play-services.
+The "Bas" tier provides subscribers with the opportunity to subscribe to other premium services. - TiVo Mellan: The TiVo Mellan tier provides the subscribers with access to 28 television channels, including two HD channels, ten play-services and 22 TiVo-To-Go channels.
+"Play services" are available for certain channels and require a TiVo or an on-demand STB.
 "Play services" include "Start Over" and "Catch-up TV," which are described below.
-Any favorite channel may be replaced at the end of every month.
-An extra four favorite channels may be added for an additional fee. - Large: The large tier provides subscribers with access to approximately 40 channels, including three HD channels and "Play services" for certain channels, which require an on-demand STB. - Extra Large: The extra-large tier provides subscribers with access to approximately 67 channels, including eight HD channels and "Play services" for certain channels, which require an on-demand STB. - Premium Channel Tiers: The premium channel tiers provide subscribers with access to a large number of additional channels across a range of genres, primarily sports, movies and series, through add-on subscription packages from two leading Swedish premium content providers based upon revenue sharing agreements.
+TiVo-To-Go is available on web and mobile devices with both Android and iOS platforms. - TiVo Plus: The TiVo Plus tier provides subscribers with access to 50 television channels, including six HD channels, and ten play-services and 40 TiVo-To-Go channels.
+"Play services" are available for certain channels and require a TiVo or an on-demand STB.
+TiVo-To-Go is available on web and mobile devices with both Android and iOS platforms. - TiVo Max: The TiVo Max tier provides subscribers with access to 79 television channels, including 17 HD, ten play-services and 65 TiVo-To-Go channels.
+"Play services" are available for certain channels and require a TiVo or an on-demand STB.
+TiVo-To-Go is available on web and mobile devices with both Android and iOS platforms. - Premium Channel Tiers: The premium channel tiers provide subscribers with access to a large number of additional channels across a range of genres, primarily sports, movies and series, through add-on subscription packages from two leading Swedish premium content providers based upon revenue sharing agreements.
 To provide extra value, "Play services" are included in the premium channel tiers free of charge, however "Play services" do require an on-demand STB.

-Com Hem offers a comprehensive VoD service offering of approximately 5,000 available titles, including HD titles.
-As of December 31, 2012, Com Hem had approximately 122,000 VoD RGUs.
+Com Hem offers a comprehensive VoD service offering of approximately 9,000 available titles, including HD titles.
+As of December 31, 2013, Com Hem had approximately 160,000 VoD RGUs.

-Residential subscribers with an on-demand STB, are provided with the ability to select among the following VoD services:
+Residential subscribers with an on-demand STB are provided with the ability to select among the following VoD services: